Driving on Autobahn

 1. What is Autobahn?

-The simple answer is the German word for highway or motorway is Autobahn.
-All three German-speaking nations, Germany, Austria, and Switzerland use the word Autobahn for highways or motorways.
-The only thing that makes the German Autobahn famous is NO SPEED LIMIT.
+The simple answer is that the German word for highway or motorway is Autobahn.
+All three German-speaking nations—Germany, Austria, and Switzerland—use the word Autobahn for highways or motorways.
+The only thing that makes the German Autobahn famous is its "No SPEED LIMITS" routes.

-After this sign on the Autobahn, there would be no speed limit and end of all previous restrictions for passing / overtaking.
+After this sign on the Autobahn, there would be no speed limit ahead, and this sign also cancels all previous restrictions for passing/overtaking.

 Passing / overtaking restrictions can be following:

-This sign prohibits passing motor vehicles other than two-wheeled vehicles (for example, motorcycles).
+This sign prohibits passing/overtaking motor vehicles.
+It is permissible to pass/overtake single-line motor vehicles (for example, motorcycles).

 This sign indicates the end of a no-passing zone for motor vehicles.

-This sign prohibits vehicles with a gross weight of over 3.5 tons and trucks or tractors pulling trailers to pass motor vehicles, except for two-wheeled motor vehicles.
+This sign prohibits vehicles with a gross weight of over 3.5 tons and trucks or tractors pulling trailers from passing/overtaking motor vehicles, except for two-wheeled motor vehicles.

-2. Important Rules and Tips for driving on Autobahn
+2. Important Rules and Tips for Driving on the Autobahn

 2.1 Autobahn Speed Limit

-There are certain sections on Autobahn which have no speed limits.
-Though they have an advisory speed limit (Richtgeschwindigkeit) of 130 km/h (80 mph).
-This "no speed limit" condition does not apply to all types of vehicles.
+Certain sections of the Autobahn have no speed limits.
+Though they have an advisory speed limit (in German: Richtgeschwindigkeit) of 130 km/h (80 mph).
+The "no-speed limit" condition does not apply to all types of vehicles.
 It is only applicable to vehicles with a gross weight under 3.5 tons.
-Passenger cars and SUVs are however an exception even if they are above 3.5 t, and can avail the "no speed limit" luxury if there is no speed limit sign.
+However, passenger vehicles and SUVs are exempt, even if they weigh more than 3.5 tons, and are eligible to drive without speed limit restrictions when the no-speed limit sign (ie., sign 282) appears.

-The maximum speed limit for motor vehicles with a weight of more than 3.5 tons (excluding passenger cars), for passenger cars with trailers, trucks alone or/and with trailers, motor homes alone or/and with trailers, and for buses without trailers is 80 km/h (50 mph).
+Please note that even on the no-speed limit sections of the Autobahn, the maximum speed limit for motor vehicles with a weight of more than 3.5 tons (excluding passenger cars), passenger cars with trailers, trucks alone or/and with trailers, motor homes alone or/and with trailers, and buses without trailers is 80 km/h (50 mph).

-The maximum speed limit for motorcycles with trailers, for trucks with two trailers, and for buses and coaches with trailers or full of passengers, is 60 km/h.
+The maximum speed limit for motorcycles with trailers, trucks with two trailers, and buses/coaches with trailers or full of passengers is 60 km/h.

-On Autobahn sections with no speed limits, it is hard to estimate the speed of an approaching vehicle in rearview mirrors.
-A person driving at 200 km/h may think that he/she is driving very fast on Autobahn but there can be vehicles approaching at a faster speed.
-High-speed Autobahn driving is part of driving school training.
+Please also consider that on Autobahn sections with no speed limits, it is hard to estimate the speed of an approaching vehicle in rearview mirrors.
+A person driving at 200 km/h may think that he or she is driving very fast on the Autobahn, but there can be vehicles approaching at much faster speeds than 200 km/h.
+High-speed Autobahn driving is an essential part of driving school training in Germany.
 German driving schools teach their students in such a way that drivers should be on alert and be ready to recognize typical errors caused often by other drivers and be able to cover those errors.

-Only motor vehicles are allowed to use Autobahn.
-Vehicles, which are not capable of maintaining a speed of 60 km/h (37 mph) are not allowed on the Autobahn.
-For example, agriculture machines, tractors, mopeds, electric scooters, or quads with top speeds of less than 60 km/h are not allowed on the Autobahn.
+Only motor vehicles are allowed to use the Autobahn.
+Vehicles that are not capable of maintaining a speed of 60 km/h (37 mph) are not allowed on the Autobahn.
+Like, agriculture machines, tractors, mopeds, electric scooters, or quads with top speeds of less than 60 km/h are not allowed on the Autobahn.
 Walking is also not permitted along the Autobahn.
-Driving slower than 60 km/h due to any reason is not permitted.
-If for example, a vehicle has some mechanical fault and can't attain the speed of at least 60 km/h, it must leave the Autobahn on the next exit and use other roads.
+Driving slower than 60 km/h for any reason is not permitted.
+If, for example, a vehicle has some mechanical fault and can't attain a speed of at least 60 km/h, it must leave the Autobahn at the next exit and use other roads.

 2.3 Use of Hard Shoulders on the Autobahn

 Autobahns have hard-surface shoulders.
-Traffic is not allowed on these shoulders under normal road conditions, also in case of a traffic jam.
+Traffic is not allowed on these shoulders under normal road conditions, even during traffic jams.
 The only reason to drive on these hard-surface shoulders is mechanical trouble in a vehicle.
 In some special conditions, sign 223.1-51

-Lanes shift to the right.
-One lane shifts to the right hard shoulder.
+Both lanes shift to the right.
+The right lane shifts to the right hard shoulder.

 This sign permits the use of the hard shoulder as a driving lane.

-No more use of hard shoulder as a driving lane permitted
+No more using the hard shoulder as a driving lane is permitted.

-Leave the hard shoulder and merge to left lane.
+Leave the hard shoulder and merge into the left lane.

-2.4 Important Rules to Remember while Driving on Autobahn
+2.4 Important Rules to Remember While Driving on the Autobahn

-There is a very strict rule on Autobahn and other roads in Germany, called Rechtsfahren (always stay in the right lane).
-The left lane is only used for overtaking / passing, except in special situations (for example, traffic jams, accidents).
+There is a strict rule on the Autobahn and other roads in Germany called Rechtsfahren (always stay in the right lane).
+The left lane is only used for overtaking or passing, except in special situations (for example, congestion or accidents).
 It is legal to remain in the left lane if you are waiting for the vehicle ahead to finish the passing maneuver.
-Even if you are traveling at a very high speed, there would be vehicles traveling faster than you.
+Even if you are traveling at a very high speed, there will be vehicles traveling faster than you.
 So, be aware and alert.
-While you are passing another vehicle, sometimes drivers behind you insist to leave the lane through the blinking of headlights (it's called Lichthuppe in German).
+While you are passing another vehicle, sometimes drivers behind you insist on leaving the lane through the blinking of headlights (it's called Lichthuppe in German).
 Just ignore them and complete your passing course.

-Emergency vehicles have the right-of-way and other vehicles must yield to emergency traffic.
-During congestions on Autobahn, emergency vehicles normally approach from the middle of the road.
-Other vehicles must move right and left respectively to clear their way.
+Emergency vehicles have the right of way, and all other vehicles must yield to emergency traffic.
+During congestion on the Autobahn, emergency vehicles usually approach from the middle of the road.
+Vehicles must move to the right and left sides of the Autobahn, respectively, to clear their way.

 - Running out of gas.
 Drivers may be fined for stopping if their vehicles run out of gas.

-- Tailgate and flash headlights to force other drivers to the right lane.
+- Tailgate and flash headlights to force other drivers into the right lane.

 4. German Autobahn Signs